LilithRainbows/HabboAirPlus/README.txt

 :fx FxId (change current user fx with forced mode) (IN SERVER-SIDE CASES USE AT OWN RISK) :handitem ItemId (change current user handitem) (IN SERVER-SIDE CASES USE AT OWN RISK)
 :devwar (test all available clothes with forced mode) (optional: figure can be loaded from clicked user) (IN SERVER-SIDE CASES USE AT OWN RISK)
-:calendar (open calendar) (USE AT OWN RISK)
+:stopdevwar (stop devwar command and recover your real look) :calendar (open calendar) (USE AT OWN RISK)
 :linkevent Link (open a linkevent) (IN SERVER-SIDE CASES USE AT OWN RISK) :givegem Amount (give gems to clicked user) (USE AT OWN RISK)